limike627/ComfyUI-cpu/README.md

 <div align="left">

 # ComfyUI-cpu
 **ComfyUI-cpu is a trimmed down version of ComfyUI that only uses the cpu.
+I hope someone finds this useful.
 I needed to run comfyui on cpu only device so I created this fork of ComfyUI optimized for cpu usage.
 The most powerful and modular diffusion model GUI and backend.**

+## Use Cases:
+Any Computer with a cpu and ram.
+### cpu only web server
+### laptop with no gpu
+### older PCs
+### weak onboard gpus

 ## Fast installation
 ### includes comfyui manager